wagslane/blog/content/posts/a-case-against-a-case-for-the-book-of-mormon.md

 > For a moment, I invite you to take a test that will help you determine whether the Book of Mormon is from God or is a fraud influenced by the devil.
 Ask yourself if the devil would be the author or instigator of the following statements from the Book of Mormon:
 >
-> “They who are filthy are the devil and his angels”
+> "They who are filthy are the devil and his angels"
 >
-> The devil… is [the] founder of murder, and the works of darkness”
+> The devil… is [the] founder of murder, and the works of darkness"
 >
-> That which is evil cometh from the devil”
+> That which is evil cometh from the devil"
 >
 > … etc.